pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-      Enumerates the classes (or classnames) from the WBEMServer starting either at the top of the class hierarchy or from  the position in the class hierarch defined by `CLASSNAME` argument if provided.
+      Enumerates the classes (or classnames) from the WBEMServer starting either at the top of the class hierarchy or from  the position in the class hierarchy defined by `CLASSNAME` argument if provided.

       The output format is defined by the output-format global option.